rockstar2514/Programming-Club-Recruitment/README.md

 Note-
 I have made a mistake by naming the Set3 variables as roll and dept. It does not make sense when I use it to store Organization and Project name too.
-Please Ignore the blunder.
+Please ignore the ethical blunder.

 XXX------------------------------Implementation---Part----------------------------------------------XXX